GDPR requirements your engineers and AI agents can actually implement.

 →Generate the evidence signals report

-→Track the work in Jira
+→Track the work in your issue tracker

 Turn evidence signals into verified engineering work.